Trees of Graphs as Boundaries of Hyperbolic Groups

 Coming back to the space with peripherals associated to an abstract factor $(K,\{ H_i \})$, we say that an $H_i$-peripheral is \emph{orientable} if the corresponding subgroup $H_i$ is orientable; otherwise an $H_i$-peripheral is \emph{non-orientable}.
 An \emph{orientation} for an orientable peripheral is a choice of an order, and obviously it can be compatible or incompatible with a fixed orientation of the corresponding 2-ended subgroup $H_i$.

-\begin{defn}[decoration of an abstract factor] \defnlabel{F.3} An \emph{orientation data} for an abstract factor $(K,\{ H_i \}_{i\in I})$ is an information about orientability and non-orientability of the subgroups $H_i$ (and thus of all subgroups from their conjugacy classes) and, for each orientable subgroup $H_i$, a choice of an orientation.
-Such an orientation data induces a \emph{decoration of the associated space with peripherals}, which consists of informations about the types ($H_i$-types) of the peripherals, and about their orientability, and if a peripheral is orientable, this decoration indicates one of the orientations of this peripheral, compatible with the fixed orientation of the corresponding 2-ended subgroup. \end{defn}
+\begin{defn}[decoration of an abstract factor] \defnlabel{F.3} \emph{Orientation data} for an abstract factor $(K,\{ H_i \}_{i\in I})$ is information about orientability and non-orientability of the subgroups $H_i$ (and thus of all subgroups from their conjugacy classes) and, for each orientable subgroup $H_i$, a choice of an orientation.
+Such orientation data induces a \emph{decoration of the associated space with peripherals}, which consists of information about the types ($H_i$-types) of the peripherals, and about their orientability, and if a peripheral is orientable, this decoration indicates also one of the orientations of this peripheral, namely this one which is compatible with the fixed orientation of the corresponding 2-ended subgroup. \end{defn}

 We make a record of the following obvious observations, which follow from the well known properties of the action of a hyperbolic group on its boundary.